openownership/register/README.markdown

 To do so, we first invented data to replace it, using the formats and structures of the existing sources, but generic values.
-You'll note that all our tests use companies with names like "Example UK Company", numbers like 1234567 and dates which are all based around starting points of 01/01/1950 (for people) or 01/01/2015 (for companies).
+You'll note that all our tests use companies with names like "Example UK Company", company numbers like 1234567 and dates which are all based around starting points of 01/01/1950 (for people) or 01/01/2015 (for companies).

 In addition to changing this data, we also purged the old data from our Git